-Brisket is the cut I save for the days that matter, and this oven-braised version is how I get smokehouse-tender results without a smoker or a fourteen-hour vigil.
+Brisket is the cut to save for the days that matter, and this oven-braised version gets smokehouse-tender results without a smoker or a fourteen-hour vigil.
 A simple paprika rub, a hard sear, and then the whole thing goes into a covered pot with a can of Dr Pepper and a little broth to braise low and slow until a fork slides through it.
 The soda does the quiet work, breaking down the meat and building a braising liquid that turns into the sauce.

-I use Dr Pepper here for the same reason I use it in nearly every long braise: the cola-caramel sweetness and the faint spice give beef a depth that plain stock never does.
+Dr Pepper earns its place here for the same reason it works in nearly every long braise: the cola-caramel sweetness and the faint spice give beef a depth that plain stock never does.
 Brisket is a tough, beefy cut that wants something sweet and acidic to balance it, and Dr Pepper brings both.
-I reach for classic Dr Pepper so its full sugar can caramelize into the juices, and I finish the platter with my Dr Pepper BBQ sauce so the flavor carries all the way through.
+Reach for classic Dr Pepper so its full sugar can caramelize into the juices, and finish the platter with Dr Pepper BBQ sauce so the flavor carries all the way through.

 Why Dr Pepper works in this recipe

 A good brisket braise needs sweetness to round out the beef, acidity to help the connective tissue break down, and body to build a sauce, and Dr Pepper supplies all three.
 As it cooks down it concentrates into a glossy, savory-sweet liquid that coats every slice.
-That complexity comes from the famous blend behind the drink, which I dig into in the 23 flavors of Dr Pepper.
-Honestly, brisket is one of the dishes that first convinced me a can of soda belonged in serious cooking.
+That complexity comes from the famous blend behind the drink, covered in the 23 flavors of Dr Pepper.
+Brisket is one of the dishes that makes the clearest case for a can of soda belonging in serious cooking.

 When to make it